SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: adds the (unprocessed) file contents to the document (note that this requires running sentence-splitting, which requires the input file not to have syntax errors).
 - Response payload: a `null` value.
 - Error payload: optional source code location for the error (as either `null` or an instance of the `RocqLoc` object).
 - Failure mode: recoverable failure.

+### `query`

+- Description: runs the given query at the cursor, not updating the state.
+- Arguments (in order, or named):
+  - text: text of the query (as a string).
+- Response payload: an instance of the `QueryResult` object.
+- Error payload: a `null` value.
+- Failure mode: recoverable failure.

 ### `revert_before`